zooba/cpython/README.rst

 See the end of this file for further copyright and license information.

 Oh look, here's an unrelated change that should trigger a docs build.
+It did!
+And this one should trigger the PR.

 .. contents::